-- Call your providers’ competitors—A recent survey shows a typical Aussie household could save up to $1,086 on their electricity annually just by switching from the highest provider to the lowest2.
+- Call your providers’ competitors—A recent survey shows a typical Aussie household could save up to $1,086 on their electricity annually just by switching from the highest priced plan to the most competitive on the market2.
 Now apply that thinking to all your service and product providers, and you’ll realise the potential savings you could make.

 - Set monthly budgets—A budget is an essential tool.
 It lists the money you have coming in and going out.
 Our How to budget info page can help get you started.

 - Check you’re getting any government benefits you’re entitled to—You can view all payments and services available on the Department of Human Services website.

 - Check you’re not being taxed more than what you should be—You can check out the different income tax rates via the Australian Taxation Office website.